satwikbh/Actionable-Item-Discovery/README.md

     7. Multi-Layer Perceptron

 #### 4. Report results
-The results are reported and the best accuracy is reported by the ensemble model Adaboost at 89.76%.
+The results are reported and the best accuracy is reported by the nueral network MLP 95%.
-The precision, recall and f1-score values are 0.90, 0.90, 0.90.
+The precision, recall and f1-score values are 0.94, 0.94, 0.94.

 ![alt text](Images/confusion_matrix_Adaboost_test.png "Confusion Matrix")

 #### 5. Running the Model on the pre-tagged texts
 While running the model on the pre-tagged texts, it reported accuracy 100%.
 Hence, it can be inferred that the decrease in model's accuracy can be attributed to the fact that there is lot of noise present in the data.

+## Instructions
+1. If main method of TestModel class get's the test flag as False, it'll run and generate all the models.
+2. If main method of TestModel class get's the test flag as True, it'll prompt the user to enter a sentence in command line.
+3. Once the sentence is entered, two predictions are returned
+    a.
+The predictions of the heuristic model i.e., applying linguistic rules, is the sentence an actionable item or not.
+    b.
+The predictions of the best ML model i.e., MLP is given.
+    c.
+The final prediction is an aggregation of both the above outputs.